sanath-narasimhan/academic-static/content/post/OnInt.md

 Another paper that really help build and prove the hypothesis of HTM is Memory, navigation and theta rhythm in the hippocampal-entorhinal system by György Buzsáki & Edvard I Moser, which talks about the discovery of grid cells, a special type of neurons present at every layer that helps locate the current world position of once self, think about navigating to a destination and form a basic model of the world.
-It is proposed here that memory developed due to the need of organism'smovement through its surroundings.
+It is proposed here that memory developed due to the need of organism's movement through its surroundings.
 The paper speaks about how there are two types of views that help form the whole world model.
 Allocentric view is perspective with respect to a particular landmark in the surrounding.
 Egocentric view is perspective from one-self.
-By looking atthese discoveries Jeff came to conclusion that there has to be a simple algorithm thatis being implemented a the fundamental level in the neocortex to understand and form complex association of different sensory inputs into a virtual model and recognize already observed patterns and their combinations.
+By looking at these discoveries Jeff came to conclusion that there has to be a simple algorithm that is being implemented at the fundamental level in the neocortex to understand and form complex association of different sensory inputs into a virtual model and recognize already observed patterns and their combinations.

 ![On intelligence](/img/Capture11.PNG)

->Each system provides a unique referrence point from the grid cells, a combination of these referrence cells gives a fairly accurate representation of current location in the world.
+>Each system provides a unique reference point from the grid cells, a combination of these reference cells gives a fairly accurate representation of current location in the world.

 ![On intelligence](/img/Capture10.PNG)